SPEAK VISUALLY Receive practical tips on how to

 This Lowe's ad may show a romantic relationship, but it is the sweet nostalgia of the two childhood sweethearts that really draws viewers into the storyline and the value of what Lowe's products offer: building a home, not just fixing up a house.

-People often don’t want to age and certainly don’t want to feel old.
-In this Snickers commercial, the young person is feeling old age, misery and crankiness from hunger.
-Not only does this appeal to maintaining an active, happy youthfulness make younger audiences find an attraction to the candy bar, it also makes an appeal to the older audience by showing the contrast.
+Not only does this appeal to those hoping to maintain an active, happy youthfulness, it also makes an appeal to the older audience by showing the contrast.
 Snickers makes you feel young and energetic once again by solving your hunger needs.

 Buzz is particularly helpful for increasing brand awareness and creating anticipation and excitement for the product or service you offer.